vinz6751/genxtos/doc/genxtos.md

 This are design notes about the work that has been done to make EmuTOS work on the Foenix.

 ## Build
-A new target a2560u has been created in the makefile, so to build you can do something like: make a2560u
+New targets a2560u and a2560x have been created in the makefile, so to build you can do something like: make a2560u
 Other compile options (e.g. UNIQUE=fr for French) should work.
 I recommend you use the -jn (n being your number of CPU cores) to speed up the compilation.

-This builds emutos-a2560u.rom which is the OS image.
+This builds emutos-a2560u.rom or emutos-a2560x.rom which is the OS image.
 The OS image is built to start at a certain location, defined in emutos.ld, the GNU ld linker file.
-Checkout the "defined(MACHINE_A2560U)" condition there.

 ### Build for development / upload to RAM
 For development purposes, you probably want to build EmuTOS so it runs from RAM.
 In this case, you can set the ROM_ORIGIN to 0x00100000.
 Then to boot it on the A2560U, e.g. from MCP you have to ensure that the 68000's reset vector points to the os with `poke32 4 0x100000`
-Then you can upload the image through the USB port with:
+Then you can upload the image through the USB port with something like :
 `fnxmgr --binary $HOME/GenX/genxtos/emutos-a2560u.rom --address 0x100000`

 For the installation of fnxmgr see https://github.com/pweingar/FoenixMgr).
 You will also need your computer to have the USB port driver setup.
 For that, install the XR21B1411 driver from https://www.maxlinear.com/support/design-tools/software-drivers.